tkcrown/sparse_model_slides/index.Rmd

 ## Beyond LASSO - Elastic Net

 ### Advantages of E-Net
-- Solves above problems
+- solves above problems
-- elects variables like LASSO, and shrinks together the coefficients of correlated predictors like ridge.
+- selects variables like LASSO, and shrinks together the coefficients of correlated predictors like ridge.
 - has considerable computational advantages over the $l_q$ penalties.
     - See 18.4 [Elements of Statistical Learning]